macloo/python-adv-web-apps/docs/flask3.rst

 3. In addition to the *static* and *templates* folders, this app also contains ``.py`` files.
 Note that these must be *outside* the two folders named *static* and *templates*.

 .. attention:: The templates will not work if this folder structure is not exactly as described above.
-Your app folder can be named anything (not only *my-flask-app*), but the *static* and *templates* folders must be named and organized as shown above.
+Your app folder can be named anything (not only *my-flask-app*), but the **static** and **templates** folders must be named and organized as shown above.
 The *static* folder can contain multiple folders and files.
+The names of files are up to you.

 Get started with templates
 --------------------------